simphotonics/benchmark_runner/README.md

 - Benchmarks do *not* need to be enclosed by a group.

-- The program does check for name group and benchmark *description* clashes.

 - A benchmark group may *not* contain another benchmark group.

+- The program does **not** check for group *description* and benchmark *description* clashes.
+It can be useful to have a second benchmark with the same name for example to compare the standard score as reported by [`benchmark_harness`][benchmark_harness] and the score statistics.

 - By default, [`benchmark`][benchmark] and
 [`asyncBenchmark`][asyncBenchmark] report score statistics.
 In order to generate